- For annual performance, please refer to our Sustainability Report 2019.

 Human Rights Policies

-MTR is committed to ensuring positive labour standards across all of our supply chains and our business to address human rights issues.
-The MTR Corporation Slavery and Human Trafficking Statement reflects our commitment to preventing any incidence of modern slavery or human trafficking in our extensive supply chains and our business.
+MTR is committed to ensuring positive labour standards across all our supply chains and our business to address human rights issues.
+The MTR Corporation Modern Slavery and Human Trafficking Statement reflects our commitment to preventing any incidence of modern slavery or human trafficking within our extensive supply chains and business.

 Recognising and embracing the benefits of diversity in the boardroom, the Board Diversity Policy is in place to maintain the highest standards of corporate governance.

 Sustainability is integrated into our risk management which helps us ensure better control over our business operations.
 Our Enterprise Risk Management (ERM) Framework provides a simple and effective management process to identify and review risks (including sustainability risks) across all business units regularly, and prioritise resources to manage any emergent risks.
-The ERM provides a clear view of the significant risks facing the Corporation and is used to support decision making and project execution which helps us deliver better business performance.
-The Enterprise Risk Committee, the Executive Committee and the Board Risk Committee review the enterprise risk profile, top risks and key emerging risks on a quarterly basis to stay abreast of key risks.
+The ERM provides a clear view of the significant risks facing the Corporation and is used to support decision making and project execution for better business performance.
+The Enterprise Risk Committee, the Executive Committee and the Risk Committee review the enterprise risk profile and brainstorm key emerging risks quarterly to ensure that key risks and those cutting across different areas of the business are captured.

-Details of how we identify and evaluate enterprise risks, including sustainability risks, and the focus areas for risk management can be found in the Corporate Governance Report of our Annual Report.
+Details of how we identify and evaluate enterprise risks, including sustainability risks, and the key focus areas for risk management can be found in the Corporate Governance Report and the Risk Management section of our Annual Report.